Mon-Ouie/mon-ouie.github.com/.code/content/projects/ray.md

 ### Spatialization

 It is possible to give the illusion that a sound is played from a different place.
-All you need to do is setting a positio to your sound:
+All you need to do is setting a position to your sound:

     sound.pos = [0, 0.5, 10]
 {:.ruby}